Cache-busting with legacy DFP tags

 ord=value across ad calls in the same page load.

-Please also note that including non-integers in random number strings can cause back-end problems in DART.
+Please also note that including non-integers in random number strings can cause back-end problems in DFP.
 DoubleClick therefore recommends that your random numbers contain only integers.
 We recommend having at least 8 integers in the random number string.

 Here’s an example of an ad tag with